xieweiAlex/English_Learning/words/2022/words-Sep.md

 That's **appalling** and **malevolent**.

 Abbott and O'Rourke **square off**.
-Accusing the governor of callousness, O'Rourke said "reproductive freedom" is at stake, and he **derided** Abbott's border policies. -
+Accusing the governor of **callousness**, O'Rourke said "reproductive freedom" is at stake, and he **derided** Abbott's border policies. -

 Chicken Little’s **paranoia** is validated in the end, although the reward for its **prescience** – being eaten by a **devious** fox – seems a little harsh by modern standards of **juvenile** fiction. -
 When our team first saw the green chicken, we were **giddy**.
 It wasn’t complicated – a colorized version of something rather **clip-arty** – but it was intuitively spot on.